-- Potential treatment benefits over a 20-year planning period (ie to meet the NNW target) - Associated costs over a 20-year planning period.
+- potential treatment benefits over a 20-year planning period (i.e. to meet the NNW target) - associated costs over a 20-year planning period.

-Considerations used to sequence the mitigation solutions over planning time horizons for the schedule of works are:
+Considerations used to sequence the mitigation solutions over planning time horizons for the schedule of works are shown below.

 - Pollutant reductions required to meet NNW for each planning time horizon.
 The water quality targets were based on TN reductions for all catchments and time horizons (as TSS and TP reduction targets are easier to achieve).
-Treatments were selected to ensure that water quality targets were achieved within each planning time horizon. - Treatment opportunities were initially prioritised considering the cost effectiveness of TN treatment (through assessment of treatment costs). - Multiple benefits and specific constraints of sites for stormwater trunk infrastructure. - Riparian revegetation opportunities were planned to account for limited treatment over their establishment period (approximately five years). - Other treatment assets to be constructed in the catchment, and timing to ensure best outcomes (eg natural channel design upstream of wetland built prior to wetland). - Forecast timing of future development. - Retrofit of streetscape raingardens, while comparatively cost effective for TN removal, were planned for once other end of pipe treatment locations had been exhausted.
+Treatments were selected to ensure that water quality targets were achieved within each planning time horizons. - Treatment opportunities were initially prioritised considering the cost effectiveness of TN treatment (through assessment of treatment costs). - Multiple benefits and specific constraints of sites for stormwater trunk infrastructure. - Riparian vegetation opportunities were planned to account for limited treatment over their establishment period (approximately 5 years). - Other treatment assets to be constructed in the catchment, and timing to ensure best outcomes (e.g. Natural Channel Design upstream of wetland built prior to wetland). - Forecast timing of future development. - Retrofit of streetscape raingardens, while comparatively cost effective for TN removal, were planned for once other end of pipe treatment locations had been exhausted.

-Subsequent review by the LGIP internal Technical Working Group further refined the SOW based on the planned capital projects servicing the PIA.
+Subsequent review by the LGIP internal Technical Working Group further refined the Schedule of Works based on the planned capital projects servicing PIA.